Mdanishnadeem/Wildfire-Analysis/README.md

 ## Data
 Data for the wildfire was scrapped from https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81 .
 Specifically Combined_datset was used.
 The data used for analysis in this project is from 1963 to 2023.
-The city for which the Analysis are done is West Odessa.
+The city for which the Analysis is done is West Odessa.

 ## Notebooks